American Hippotherapy Association, Inc. (AHA, Inc.)

-The AhA promotes the use of the movement of the horse as a treatment strategy in physical, occupational and speech-language therapy sessions for people living with disabilities.
+The AHA promotes the use of the movement of the horse as a treatment strategy in physical, occupational and speech-language therapy sessions for people living with disabilities.
 Hippotherapy has been shown to improve muscle tone, balance, posture, coordination, motor development as well as emotional well-being.
 Use this site to search for a therapist in your state.